 A field investigation was undertaken at the Horticulture Research Farm of Chaudhary Charan Singh Haryana Agricultural University, Hisar, to document fruit production and major forms of preharvest damage in four pomegranate varieties: Ganesh, Mridula, Bhagva and Kandhari.
 Fruit numbers, cracked fruits, fallen fruits, vertebrate-damaged fruits and fruits harvested for sale were recorded from selected plants.
 Bird activity was monitored weekly, and spoilage was also observed during a short marketing period.
-The reported total fruit number per observational unit was highest in Ganesh at 106.1 ± 15.5 and lowest in Kandhari at 54.5 ± 4.7.
-Recorded cracked-fruit counts ranged from 9.8 ± 2.4 in Ganesh to 14.1 ± 3.3 in Kandhari.
-Fallen-fruit counts ranged from 23.6 ± 5.3 to 31.0 ± 5.5, while reported bird-damaged fruit counts ranged from 10.9 ± 1.6 to 13.9 ± 1.9.
-Red-vented bulbuls and rose-ringed parakeets were observed visiting the orchard, and damage attributed to bats and squirrels was also noted.
+Total fruit number per observational unit was highest in Ganesh at 106.1 ± 15.5 and lowest in Kandhari at 54.5 ± 4.7.
+Cracked-fruits count ranged from 9.8 ± 2.4 in Ganesh to 14.1 ± 3.3 in Kandhari.
+Fallen-fruits ranged from 23.6 ± 5.3 to 31.0 ± 5.5, while bird-damaged fruits ranged from 10.9 ± 1.6 to 13.9 ± 1.9.
+Red-vented bulbuls and rose-ringed parakeets birds were observed visiting the orchard, and damage attributed to bats and squirrels was also noted.
 Approximately 10% spoilage by weight was reported during the observed marketing period.
-The observations indicate cultivar-associated differences in fruit load and recorded damage.
-However, the overlapping causes of loss and differences in initial crop load should be considered when interpreting absolute damage counts.
-Replicated multi-season observations with tagged fruits and standardized wildlife monitoring are needed for reliable cultivar comparisons and economic-loss estimation.
+The observations indicated cultivar-associated differences in fruit load and recorded damage.
+However, the overlapping causes of loss and differences in initial crop load should be considered when interpreting absolute damage counts. .